0

 Use your hands to flatten bits of the remaining cookie dough and place the dough on top of the graham crackers and marshmallow creme.
 Leave some open space in the pan for the marshmallow creme to peak through when baking.

-Bake for about 25 minute or until the top is golden brown and the edges are set.
+Bake for about 25 minutes or until the top is golden brown and the edges are set.
 For a gooey cookie bar, bake for 23-25 minutes.
-For a firmer cookie bar, add an additional 2 minutes to the baking time.
+For a firmer bar, add an additional 2 minutes to the baking time.

-Remove the pan from the oven and cool before slicing.
+Remove the pan from the oven and cool completely before slicing.

 Notes